-Alicia Coutts is an accomplished scholar with a passion for fine art, historical methodology and restoration.
+Alicia Coutts is an accomplished scholar with a passion for fine art, historical methodology, and restoration.
 She is an art conservator for high-profile institutions such as The Government of Ontario Art Collection, The Ministry of the Attorney General, Royal Bank of Canada Art Collection, Archives of Ontario, The Superior Court of Justice and several museums and corporate building management companies.
 She has led her team to restore several churches, historical buildings and monuments throughout Ontario.

-Sjoukje van der Laan: Modern & Contemporary Art Conservator
+Sjoukje van der Laan: Head Conservator

 Sjoukje van der Laan holds both a Master degree and a Professional Doctorate in Modern & Contemporary Art Conservation from the University of Amsterdam (Netherlands).
 In addition, Sjoukje holds a Bachelor’s Degree in Art History from The University of Groningen (Netherlands).
 Her specialization demands of her a strong familiarity with a multitude of art forms: 2-D and 3-D objects of plastics, textiles, wood, metals, plaster, wax, common and uncommon paints and much more.
 Furthermore, she has experience in the conservation of outdoor public works of art, time-based media art, and kinetic art.